Policies, Ethics and Malpractice Statement

-Moreover, along the online content, every ESJ edition appears in print version.
+Moreover, along with the online content, every ESJ edition appears in the print version.
 It also represents a preservation solution.
 Thousands of hard copies have been disseminated to Universities and individuals around the world.

 Ownership and management

-European Scientific Journal is published by the European Scientific Institute, ESI with offices in Spain, Macedonia, and Portugal.
-Full details of the publisher can be found at: http://euinstitute.net/
+European Scientific Journal is published by the European Scientific Institute, ESI with offices in Spain and Macedonia.
+Full details and contact of the publisher can be found at: http://euinstitute.net/

 A global journal community with authors, expert editors, and reviewers at every career stage hailing from 178 countries around the world.